Jesus Borja: Career

+2010 Congressional campaign

 In April 2010, Borja announced his candidacy as a Democrat for Delegate of the Northern Mariana Islands to the United States House of Representatives in the 2010 election.
 In a letter of intent to the chairmen of the CNMI Democratic Party Jesse T. Torres, Borja wrote, "I am highly qualified to fill the position of Washington delegate.
 In particular, my legal education at Georgetown University, my experience as a justice of our Supreme Court, my experience as lieutenant governor, and my experience as a member of the NMI Commission on Federal Laws make me uniquely qualified to be the CNMI's Washington delegate."
 Borja officially filed to run for the seat on July 28, 2010.
+Borja challenged the incumbent Gregorio "Killi" Sablan.
+Joe Camacho of the Covenant Party and Republican Juan Babauta, who served as governor from 2002 until 2006, also sought the seat.
+Sablan won re-election against all three challengers.

+Democratic Party Chair

 Borja was acting chair of the Northern Mariana Islands Democratic Party twice: first by July 8, 2011 until April 6, 2012 when Edward Manibusan was elected as permanent chair, and then from January 1, 2014 to February 22, 2014 in between Manibusan's resignation to run as the first elected Attorney General of the Northern Mariana Islands until Benjamin Cepeda's election.
 Shortly thereafter, Cepeda resigned on May 19, 2014 to join Juan Babauta's 2014 election independent campaign slate, with Rosiky Camacho initially becoming acting chair until he permanently held the post.